-111 Each IOU must determine that each applicant's project meets the criteria.
+111 Each IOU must determine that each applicant's project meets the criteria based on the information provided by the applicants.
 In addition, each IOU's application may include prepared proposed testimony from the applicant in support of the application.